-MURPHY, Circuit Judge
+MURPHY, Circuit Judge.

-Veronique ZsaZsa Angelique Muckle was convicted in April 2013 on one count of witness retaliation.
+Veronique ZsaZsa Antique Muckle was convicted in April 2013 on one count of witness retaliation.
 Her presentence report applied a cross reference under U.S.S.G. § 2J1.2(c)(1) for obstructing a criminal prosecution, which led to a sentencing range for her offense of 121 to 151 months in prison.
 The district court1 sentenced Muckle to 121 months after applying the United States Sentencing Guideline § 2J1.2(c)(1) cross reference.
 Muckle appeals, and we affirm.

 Veronique Muckle and Angelique Vos were both members of a prescription drug trafficking conspiracy in Duluth, Minnesota and Superior, Wisconsin.
 One of the conspiracy's leaders, Lawrence Colton, had recruited Muckle to manage drug distribution in the area.
-Muckle eventually became a high ranking member of the organization as well as Colton's girlfriend.
-Vos was the girlfriend of another conspiracy leader, Jeffrey Liddell, with whom Muckle claims also to have had a romantic relationship.
+Muckle eventually became a high ranking member of the organization and Colton's business partner.
+Muckle and Colton rented an apartment together for the purpose of distributing drugs.
+Vos was the girlfriend of another conspiracy leader, Jeffrey Liddell, with whom Muckle claims to have had a romantic relationship.
 Muckle, Vos, and Colton were arrested along with dozens of alleged coconspirators in September 2011.